KyleBrown-804/Recipe-App/README.md

 # Recipe-App
-Mobile app for logging recipes using React Native
+Mobile app for logging recipes using React Native.